vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arrest Records Public in Vermont?

-Yes, Vermont's arrest records are considered public records per Vermont's Public Records Act (P.R.A.).
-Under the P.R.A., public agencies, including law enforcement agencies, are required to make arrest records available for review and copying upon request Unless a particular provision exempts a record, or portion of a record, from disclosure.
-The P.R.A. is further strengthened by Section 316 of the Vermont statutes, which allows anyone to examine or copy arrest records classified as public records.
+Yes, Vermont's arrest records are considered public records.
+Under the state's Public Records Act (PRA), public agencies, including law enforcement agencies, are required to make arrest records available for review and copying upon request.
+The PRA is further strengthened by Section 316 of the Vermont statutes, which allows anyone to examine or copy arrest records classified as public records.
 As a result, anybody with an interest in the public can learn about arrests that have occurred within the state.
 Section 2056a of the Vermont statute establishes the law on the dissemination of criminal history data and also enables the dissemination of arrest records and citations in the state of Vermont.

-• Arrest records relating to detective work or an ongoing crime investigation: Vermont law permits investigators to withhold arrest records during criminal investigations to preserve the investigation's integrity and provide a satisfactory outcome for the victims' families and communities.
+• Arrest records that contain information about an ongoing investigation: Vermont law permits investigators to withhold arrest records during criminal investigations to preserve the investigation's integrity and provide a satisfactory outcome for the victims' families and communities.

-• Arrest records with the potential to compromise public safety
+• Arrest records that may compromise public safety.

 • Juvenile arrest records